veloblank/crafting-html-docs-readme-v-000/README.md

 Let's also take a brief moment to recognize how to add comments into an HTML document.
 These won't get rendered to the browser at all: they're just helpful notes for the author.
-We included two in the pevious section, they begin with `<!--` and end with `-->`.
+We included two in the previous section, they begin with `<!--` and end with `-->`.

 ```html